zotero/publications/README.md

 The easiest way to obtain the latest version is to use npm:

-    npm i zotero/publications
+    npm i zotero-publications

-Alternaitvely you can download the latest release directly from Github:
+Alternatively you can download the latest release directly from Github:

     https://github.com/zotero/publications

-Whichever option you choose, the `dist` folder contains variety of builds as described in a section "Builds" below.
+In most cases you will want to look into the `dist` folder, which contains variety of builds as described in a section "Builds" below.
 Whichever build you choose, you will need to include one *css* and one *js* file on your page.

 The easiest way to do that is to add css file somewhere within `<head>` on your page: